oracle-livelabs/adb/shared/adb-multi-tool-select-ai/setup-apex-app-workflows/setup_apex_workflows.md

-In this lab, you will:
+In this lab, you will update the workflow activities of the prebuilt Apex Chatbot app

 *